 Does a portrait need to resemble its subject?
-Can a landscape help us see the world differently?
-Can art create questions without answers?
+Can a sculpture also be a landscape?
 The Walker’s newest collection exhibition takes a look at these and other questions through an exciting selection of works from the not-so-distant past and the current moment.
 The presentation is organized by five familiar themes: portraiture, the interior scene, landscape, still life, and abstraction.
 Each of these areas features a diverse range of artists whose approaches to their subjects are often unconventional, innovative, and even surprising.

-With more than 100 works—painting, sculpture, drawing, photography, and video installations—the exhibition 5 Ways In: Themes from the Collection invites us to become reacquainted with favorites from the collection and to discover new pieces by artists who are reinventing genres we thought we knew.
+With more than 100 works—painting, sculpture, drawing, photography, and video installations—the exhibition Five Ways In: Themes from the Collection invites us to become reacquainted with favorites from the collection and discover new pieces by artists who are reinventing genres we thought we knew.

 Long used by artists as way to explore the self, identity, and the body, portraits have a unique capacity to capture the essence of an individual.
 This section includes both traditional portraits and others made in unexpected ways.